blakeanneberg/hugo_blakeanneberg.com/content/posts/two_days_off.md

 date: 2024-09-22T19:01:41-06:00
 ---

-Funny to have two days off of study and exorcizes.
+Funny to have two days off of study and exercise.

 By the third day I am itching to study and go for a run/swim/bike.